“When we are established in Being, the mind, body and the senses are playthings.” – Deepak Chopra

-28. I am free from all impurity; I am immovable, unlimited, holy, not subject to decay, immortal.
+28. I am free from all impurity; I am immutable, unlimited, holy, not subject to decay, immortal.
 I am not the body, which is itself nonexistent.
 This is called true Knowing by the wise.

 31. The absolute known as “I” is but one, whereas the gross bodies are many.
 How can this body be Consciousness?

 32. “I” is well established as the subject of perception whereas the body is the object.
 This is learnt from the fact that when we speak of the body we say, “This is mine.”
 So how can this body be Consciousness?